 Two Harbors is a tranquil getaway with several sites for camping and a popular destination for hiking, kayaking, and snorkeling.
 Avalon to Two Harbors is about 12 miles by boat or 22 miles by road.

-Descanso Beach is among California‘s most extensive private beaches offering private access.
+You could head to Descanso Beach, among California‘s largest private beaches offering private access.
 For a daily $2 fee, you can spend your day by the beach, relaxing with a book and cocktail.
 May through September, the beach comes alive with live music and DJs.
 If you want to look around, join a guided kayak excursion, which runs daily.

 Catalina Island trip with the kids